 A: When the incline was built, electricity was not available, and it was powered by steam.
 It was electrified in the 1930s.
 In case of a power failure, the incline has diesel generators to keep it in service.
 The whole city could be suffering a black out, but we would still be working.

-A: Yes, with the air-conditioning of the 1800s, which means we open the windows on the cars.
+A: They are cooled with the air-conditioning of the 1800s, which means we open the windows on the cars.
 The cars accommodate 20 people, and even during hot summer days, the cars usually are comfortable as you get a nice breeze as you ascend or descend the hill.

 A: Hundreds!
 We’ve had so many people get engaged here that we have special arrangements already in place for those planning to pop the question while on the incline.